jgd10/ScriptTipFriday/argparse/argparse.md

 # Script Tip: `argparse` (How to make your own CLI)

 A huge part of any Python developer's arsenal is the ability to link your Python program with "other stuff". "other stuff" meaning everything from other programs to other humans to other developers.
-As such, as your careers develop you learn how to write more something-Is.
+As your careers develop you learn how to write more something-Is.
 The most common ones will be:

 * APIs - "Application Programming Interface"s (let programs talk to each other)
 * GUIs - "Graphical User Interface"s (let humans talk to the program)